Jondonover/Phase1Project/README.md

  By combining the first two findings, the top 10 specific airplane models could be found.
 The filtered twin-engine models were sorted by the highest survival rate with a minimum accident count to ensure statistical reliability.
 The statistical methods used to perform the data analysis were;

-1. Aggregation- which turned individual accidents into manufacture-level statistics using .groupby() and .agg() .
+I) Aggregation- which turned individual accidents into manufacture-level statistics using
+                              .groupby() and .agg() .

-2. Feature Adding- creating a new column(Total.Injuries) by summing injured and uninjured counts.
+II) Feature Adding- creating a new column(Total.Injuries) by summing injured and
+                                  uninjured counts.

-3. Data Standardization- which ensured that data with mixed cases were treated equally using .str.upper()
+III) Data Standardization- which ensured that data with mixed cases were treated
+                                           equally using .str.upper()

 #RECOMMENDATIONS